QCDIS/NaaVRE-website/Readiness-level-framework.md

 - Choose a metadata standard for Virtual labs.  https://github.com/QCDIS/projects_overview/issues/275
 - Create recommendations for testing: https://github.com/QCDIS/projects_overview/issues/274
 - Guideline for secret management https://github.com/QCDIS/projects_overview/issues/276
+- Determine a way of structuring files in a virtual lab git repository that allows publication of the user manual and documentation on NaaVRE.net.  https://github.com/QCDIS/projects_overview/issues/279

 ## Feedback
 Any feedback on this document is appreciated.
 Please contact the LifeWatch VLIC team if you have any questions or comments on the document.